 Second, intact whole kernels are less susceptible to storage molds and breakage in handling.
 While hard endosperm corn lends itself to the preservation of more whole kernels than soft endosperm corn, the primary factor in delivering whole kernels is harvesting and handling.
 This begins with proper combine adjustment, followed by minimizing the severity of kernel impacts due to conveyors and the number of handlings required from the farm field to the end-user.
 Each subsequent handling will generate additional breakage.
-Actual amounts of breakage increase exponentially as moisture decreases, drop heights increase or a kernel's velocity at impact increases.1 In addition, harvesting at the higher moisture content (e.g., greater than 25%) will usually lead to soft pericarps and more pericarp damage to corn than when harvesting at lower moisture levels.
+Actual amounts of breakage increase exponentially as moisture decreases, drop heights increase or a kernel's velocity at impact increases.
+In addition, harvesting at the higher moisture content (e.g., greater than 25%) will usually lead to soft pericarps and more pericarp damage to corn than when harvesting at lower moisture levels.

-• Average U.S. Aggregate whole kernels (84.9%) was lower than 2021/2022 (86.3%) and the 10YA (86.1%), but higher than 2020/2021 (83.2%) and the 5YA (83.3%).
+Average U.S. Aggregate whole kernels (88.0%) was higher than 2022/2023 (84.9%), 2021/2022 (86.3%), the 5YA (83.4%) and the 10YA (85.6%).